userfrosting/merge-package-dependencies/README.md

 >
 > NOTE: Any dependencies with a path specified as the version will not be adjusted, even if an output location is specified.

+Would be nice to have all error messages look like https://www.npmjs.com/package/better-ajv-errors

 Installation
 ------------